Pension lump sum allowances (previously Lifetime Allowance)

 - Cases where benefits were taken or paid before 6 April 2024

-- Records used to work out how much of your new allowances may already have been used up (transitional rules)
+- Records that were used to work out how much of your new allowances have been used up (transitional rules)

 How LTA was calculated (for historic statements and benefits before 6 April 2024)

 Some older statements show an LTA “value” and percentage.
-In a defined benefit scheme, the LTA value was commonly calculated as:
+In a defined benefit scheme, the LTA value was usually calculated as:

 Step 1: Multiply the annual pension by 20